iobroker-community-adapters/ioBroker.hmip/README.md

 For example direct connections between devices have no events in the app and can also not be triggert thru this adapter!!!

 ## Settings
-* specify the your SGTIN and the PIN of your Accesspoint, and validate via press of the blue Button.
-This will create a Authentication token.
+* enter your SGTIN (back of the Access Point) and the PIN (if set before), and validate the data via press of the blue LED Button.
+This will create an Authentication token.

 ## Thanks
 to coreGreenberet for his python lib (https://github.com/coreGreenberet/homematicip-rest-api)